sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

 An ELF file is a relocatable object, with the following sections.

 - ELF header ->starts with magic number string: /177ELF
-- .text      -> this is the machine code
+- .text      -> this is the machine code - This is the CODE of the program!!
 - .rodata    -> read only data, like char strings, or const variables.
 - .data      -> global variables
-- .bss    -> (block storage start) uninitialized global variables
+- .bss    -> (block storage start) uninitialized global variables and zero initialized variables.
 - .symtab -> symbol table for functions and global variables. local variables are in the stack, not here
 - .rel.text -> list of location in the .text section, that will need to be modified by linker, when combining object files.
 - .rel.data ->relocation info of global variables that are referenced but not defined in the current module.